 Residents are housed in comfortable, private, furnished rooms.

 Each resident must develop a personal plan for permanent housing and employment and is required to meet with her case manager at least every other week to track progress.
 Case managers assist the women with realizing their short and long-term goals and offer guidance and support along the way.

 All Hawkes residents have access to Good Shepherd Center’s Employment Services Center, where they receive computer training, job coaching and placement assistance.
 In addition, they have the opportunity to work with our eight employment partners to assist with job placement.
 The women also have access to on-site training seminars and assistance with resume writing and interview preparation.

 Life Skills Training Workshops

-Residents of Hawkes gather once a month for classes which cover a variety of topics such as housing rights, stress management, budgeting, personal safety and other issues related to independent living.
+Residents of Hawkes gather several times a month for classes which cover a variety of topics such as housing rights, stress management, budgeting, personal safety and other issues related to independent living.

 - Advocacy and Support for Family Reunification